Businesses Can Reduce Their Greenhouse Gas Emissions

 - Significantly reduce single-use plastic.
 Items such a plastic drinking staws are discarded by Americans 500 million times a day.
 Consider using paper straws instead.

-- Other actions that reduce energy use and greenhouse gas emissions, or otherwise addresses climate change are welcome.
+- Other actions that reduce energy use and greenhouse gas emissions, or otherwise addresses the climate crisis are welcome.

 For more information, please contact the campaign organizers at this email address: firstname.lastname@example.org